🧱 LEGO® City Race Challenge

 The Problem

-Middle school students, particularly those affected by pandemic-era isolation, are struggling with social-emotional development and communication skills.
+Middle schoolers— particularly those affected by pandemic-era isolation, face growing challenges with communication, collaboration, and emotional expression.

-LEGO® Brick Clubs needed a playful learning activity that would foster a sense of pride and belonging in children's environments, and empower them to communicate their feelings effectively.
+LEGO® Brick Clubs sought a playful learning activity that could foster a sense of pride and belonging in children's environments, and empower them to communicate their feelings effectively.

 Target Audience